cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Devil's Play

-Cards similar to Devil's Play (red, scalable X damage spells, can be used from graveyard):
+Similar cards to Devil's Play (red, X damage, usable from the graveyard):

-5. Fall of the Titans — X damage to each of up to two targets, has surge.
+• Fall of the Titans (Red, X damage to two targets, has surge, no flashback)

 Results: